michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 # Activity 3: editing FLARE configuration files in your lake repo

-First step, you'll create a forecast code repository based on FCRE forecast.
-This is described above under pre-requisites.
-If you haven't created your repo already, follow steps 1-4 below (skip these steps if you already did this as pre-requisite):
+First step, you'll create a forecast code repository based on FCRE forecast:

 1- Go to the following template which is based on FCRE-forecast-code: